simolus3/drift/docs/content/en/docs/Other engines/vm.md

 ---
-title: Dart VM (using ffi)
+title: Dart VM (Desktop support)
-description: Experimental version of moor using `dart:ffi`
+description: Run moor on both mobile and desktops
 ---

-## Warnings and supported platforms

-Please note that `dart:ffi` is in "preview" at the moment and that there will be breaking changes.
-Using the `moor_ffi` package on non-stable Dart or Flutter versions can break.
-Also, please don't use the package for production apps yet.
+## Supported versions

 At the moment, `moor_ffi` supports iOS, macOS and Android out of the box.
 Most Linux Distros have sqlite available as a shared library, those are supported as well.